joanna-j-rios/CampusLink_DesktopApp/README.md

 Key Features

+	User Authentication & Account Management: A secure system to create unique accounts, log in, and log out and a space for displaying user information and managing sessions.

 	Activities & Task Schedule Manager: A user friendly interface to add, view, and edit a weekly schedule of classes, appointments, and personal tasks.

 	Event Calendar: An interactive calendar to view and subscribe to various campus events.
 Categorized by interest such as academic, sports, and clubs.